US toll free:

 The standard screening software allows users to define simple 2D grids for sitting drop, *hanging drop and *microbatch-under-oil experiments (*Oryx4 and 8 only).
 These experiments use three or four ingredients, the user specifies the minimum and maximum concentrations to be dispensed to the corners of a rectangular grid.
 The software interpolates linearly between those conditions.
 (The user interface does not show the concentrations in intermediate wells, but the volumes dispensed to each well are shown in a report file.)

 For vapor diffusion experiments, the robot dispenses ingredients to the reservoir well first, then loads protein and other precious solutions such as seed stock before dispensing all ingredients to the drop well simultaneously.
 Note: Oryx Nano robots do not have a large volume dispensing channel and therefore can only dispense smaller volumes of ingredient solutions to the reservoir well.
-Oryx Nano robots typically dispense a total volume of up to 20 µl to each reservoir well.
+Oryx Nano robots typically dispense a total volume of up to 15 µl to a small grid of e.g. 5x4 reservoir wells.
 Oryx4 and 8 robots typically dispense a total volume of 20 - 500 µl to each reservoir well.

 (A more sophisticated approach to optimization that includes gradient experiments, multivariate optimization and reservoir filling with a greater number of ingredients is available with the Oryx8 – see below.)